-An area for 6 city bikes is shown to the southerly side of the scheme, final location to be agreed.
+An existing area for 6 city bikes is shown to the easterly side of the scheme.

 As the secured stands are shared the provision can cater for increases in users as the demand will be spread across the day form the different type of users in a similar manner to shared car parking spaces for residential uses.